mjdave/tui/README.md

 }
 ```
 ## Functions
-Functions are still a work in progress, but we have value assignments, if/else statements, and basic expressions so far.
+Functions support value assignments, if/else statements, and for loops.
 ```javascript
 addTariff = function(base)
 {